What is Group Therapy?

 Process Groups/Personal Exploration Groups

 Process or personal exploration groups are typically much less structured as compared to a structured group/psychoeducation group.
 There isn't a specific topic for each group session, but of some of the groups may be focused on a particular theme (e.g., grief and loss or eating disorders) or the group may be target to specific group of individuals (e.g., women, men, or older students).
 Members are welcome to bring any issues to the group that they feel are important, and the primary focus of therapy in the group is on the interactions among group members.
 Members are encouraged to give support and feedback to others, and to work with the reactions and responses that other members' contributions bring up for them.
-Examples of process groups currently being offered at the UCTC include: Women’s Voices:
+To find out more about how process groups operate, please click here.
+Examples of process groups offered at the Counseling Center include:

 - Understanding Self & Others Groups